optimove-tech/Optimove-SDK-Unity/README.md

 # Integration Guide

-In this guide we will discuss the steps to implement the Optimove Unity SDK for your application.
+In this guide we will discuss the steps to integrate the Optimove Unity SDK with your application.

 ### Setup